dnvriend/akka-persistence-inmemory/documents/QueryConsumerArchitecture.md

 # Query Consumer Refactor
-The akka persistence query api is based upon a push approach in where persisted events will be pushed downstream to any subscribers of the log.
-This rather naive approach has as a side effect that there has to be some kind of subscription management in akka-persistence.
-At the moment there is none available in akka persistence and so the current design must change.
+The pekko persistence query api is based upon a push approach in where persisted events will be pushed downstream to any subscribers of the log.
+This rather naive approach has as a side effect that there has to be some kind of subscription management in pekko-persistence.
+At the moment there is none available in pekko persistence and so the current design must change.

 # Looking at other log architectures
 There are other log architectures, for example [Apache Kafka](http://kafka.apache.org/), that use a clean separation